-Many people have questions about Botox injections and want answers from an expert.
-Read below to find board-certified dermatologist and expert injector, Dr. Melda Isaac’s answers to the most frequently asked questions about Botox.
+Many people have questions about BOTOX injections and want answers from an expert.
+Read below to find board-certified dermatologist and expert injector, Dr. Melda Isaac’s answers to questions she is frequently asked by her Washington, D.C. patients about BOTOX.

 Frequently Asked Questions